koich-dd/PDE-Solver/README.md

 ### How to use

-1. Use CMake tools to configure the project such as "CMake Tools" on Visual Studio.
+1. Use CMake tools to configure the project such as *CMake Tools* on Visual Studio.
-2. Run 'streamlit run src/Home.py' to launch app.
+2. Run `streamlit run src/Home.py` to launch app.
 3. On the *SolvePDE* page, set the configurations and run the solver.
 4. View the results on the *Visualization* page.